Amphicyclotulus amethystinus

-Amphicyclotulus amethystinus is a species of tropical land snail with a gill and an operculum, a terrestrial gastropod mollusk in the family Neocyclotidae.
+Amphicyclotulus amethystinus is a species of tropical land snail with a gill and an operculum, a terrestrial gastropod mollusc in the family Neocyclotidae.

 Shell description

 The shell is smooth, shining, not striate spirally, generally somewhat more depressed, deep chestnut or reddish brown.
 Whorls are a little flattened near the suture.
 The species may have subtle spiral striation, although there exists considerable variation; axial growth lines are clearly visible.

 The operculum is horny, diaphanous, concave externally, cartilaginous within, the nucleus projecting internally; with from ten to fourteen very narrow whorls, their rather lamellar outer edges slightly free.

 Amphicyclotulus amethystinus has spiral threads absent or only weakly present.
 There are found only two species in the genus Amphicyclotulus in Dominica.
 The other species is Amphicyclotulus dominicensis and it has spiral cords clearly present and raised.